 Although it certainly takes time, teaching, and practice, your little one is so capable of having a consistent afternoon quiet time, and I’d love to teach you how!
 So in this blog I’m going to share:

-- What quiet time is and why it’s so helpful when your child no longer naps
+- What quiet time is (and what it’s not) and why it’s so helpful when your child no longer naps

-- How to teach your child to have a quiet time
+- How to set up a daily quiet time

 - The best quiet time toys and activities